Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 The monsoon rains help the meadows become greener, while the entire route is filled with freshly bloomed flowers.
 And obviously, there are the rhododendron and pine trees with stunning views of snow-capped peaks for nature lovers.

-Q2.
-Are tea houses on the trekking trails open in June?
+Are tea houses on the trekking trails open to complete EBC trek in June?

 Yes, the tea houses on the trekking trails are open in June.
 Although June is one of the off-season trekking months in Nepal, you don’t have to worry about accommodation.